 As of March 1, 2013, the Library's Criterion Pictures and ACF licenses have expired and were not renewed.
 Public performance reporting for classroom screenings of films licensed by Criterion Pictures and ACF is therefore no longer required.

-If you have copyright questions about films or videos you wish to use in class, please contact the University Copyright Advisor.
+If you have copyright questions about films or videos you wish to use in class or other public performance setting, please contact your subject librarian or the University Copyright Advisor.

 University Copyright Advisor office